 As you have probably noticed, my knowledge base articles are free of advertising.
 Instead of distracting you with annoying ads, I kindly request your donation.
 If you find the contents of this page to be useful, please consider making a donation by clicking the Donate button below.

-Choosing the right solder for your electronics project can be a bit daunting for many beginners and rather confusing even for seasoned veterans.
+Choosing the best solder for your electronics project can be a bit daunting for many beginners and rather confusing even for seasoned veterans.
 My goal with this page is to provide some clarity for you, the hobbyist, so you can make an informed choice.

 To start at the beginning: You want to use solder intended for use in electronics – not plumbing solder.
 In plumbing you apply the flux with a brush and the solder itself has no flux in it.
 This is not useful for electronics.
 Plumbing flux is way too acidic for electronics use and is also incredibly messy.

 The purpose of flux is to clean the solder joint as the solder is applied, thereby allowing the solder to flow, resulting in a good and void-free solder joint.
 The flux also changes the surface tension, which increases the solder's adhesion the metal in the solder joint.
 The solder used for electronics has the flux embedded in it and the wisp of smoke that is emitted during the soldering process is caused by the flux boiling off.
 Prolonged exposure to flux fumes is a health hazard.
 The health risk is likely smaller for the hobbyist performing soldering on occasion.
 Still it is good practice to set up a small fan to blow the flux fumes away from the work area while soldering.